YukunJ/Teach-Myself-CPP/level_db_note.md

 ```

 We know there might be some other `LRUHandle *` whose `->next_hash` points to `*ptr`.
 By modifying in-place `*ptr = result->next_hash`, whoever points to the to-be-removed LRUHandle as their `next_hash` will have the correct `result->next_hash` value.
 Think of this as a left-shift by 1 position in an array.

+##### LRUCache

+This is the single shard base class of the final built-in LURCache that leveldb folks provide.
+The public key APIs are `Lookup`, `Release`, `Erase` and `Prune`.

+It internally keeps 2 doubly-linked list `lru_` and `in_use_`, which are mutually exclusive.
+What's in `in_use_` means some clients currently hold reference to that `Cache::Handle*`, and the entries in that list `in_use_` does not have a particular order.
+What's in `lru_` is sorted by least-recent-used priority that is not currently used by client.
+The minimal reference count to keep is 1 in `lru_` and `>1` to be in `in_use_`.

+The logic here is, when client `Lookup` and get a `Cache::Handle*`, it will be moved to the `in_use_` list if not already there.
+When they are done with that cache entry and call `Release`, the reference count will drop by 1.
+When it reaches `1`, which means there is no client referencing this entries except for the Cache object, it will be moved from `in_use_` back to the `lru_`'s head, indicating it is the most recently accessed cache entry.
+After client insert a new cache entry, it will perform cache evicting base on the LRU policy.